Probate situations can be quite complex and confusing, if our knowledge base doesn’t answer your questions

 The person who wants to become the personal representative must get the heirs to sign the consent form to speed up the process.
 Then, they must take an oath before the Probate Court, swearing to follow Georgia’s state laws.

-Once the probate court approves the request, the petitioner will receive a court order appointing them to the role and specifying the scope of their power.
+Once the court approves the request, the petitioner will receive a court order appointing them to the role of personal representative and specifying the scope of their power.

 Can You Avoid Probate?